 - Don’t open the oven door until the muffins have set.
 Leave the oven closed until the minimum time is stated in the recipe.

-- Every oven is different, so baking times must always be taken with a grain of salt.
-Oven thermostats can be wildly off, affecting baking time, so keep an eye on yours.
+- Know your oven!
+Every oven is different, so baking times must always be taken with a grain of salt.
+Oven thermostats can be wildly inaccurate, affecting baking time, so keep a close eye on yours.
 The muffins are done when a toothpick inserted in the center comes out clean.

 Nutrition